 Our mobile physiotherapists work with our clients on motor retraining toward greater independence, gait (walking) retraining, spasticity management, functional electrical stimulation for motor retraining and/or orthotics purposes, running training post neurological condition, vestibular rehabilitation, balance, co-ordination retraining and more.

-We utilise a variety of methods to assess and treat their patients, plus assess and treat clients who have a wide range of presenting conditions.
+We utilise a variety of methods to assess and treat our patients who have a wide range of presenting conditions and mobility issues.
 These may include brain injury, stroke, multiple sclerosis, back pain, muscle pain and arthritis just to name a few.

 Some of the interventions used by our mobile physiotherapists include: